Healthcare

 SCA’s Health Activities in 2023:

-SCA is implementing Health Emergency Response (HER) project in Wardak and Nooristan Provinces
+SCA is implementing Health Emergency Response (HER) project in Wardak and Nuristan provinces

-SCA is implementing the Basic Package of Health Services (BPHS) and Essential Package of Hospital Services (EPHS) under HER contract funded by World Bank (WB) channels through UNICEF in Wardak and Nuristan provinces from January 2023 till the end of 1st Dec 2023.
-The project ensures access to health services to all 670,000 populations in Wardak and 164,400 in Nuristan Provinces throughout 77 different types of health facilities and 387 health posts in Wardak and 37 health facilities and 168 health posts in Nuristan provinces.
+SCA is implementing the Basic Package of Health Services (BPHS) and Essential Package of Hospital Services (EPHS) under HER contract funded by World Bank (WB) channels through UNICEF in Wardak and Nuristan provinces from January 2023.
+The project ensures access to health services to all residents, 670,000 people in Wardak and 164,400 in Nuristan, through 77 health facilities and 387 health posts in Wardak and 37 health facilities and 168 health posts in Nuristan.

-Improving delivery of essential RMNCAH Services in hard-to-reach areas through the family health house (FHH) facilities.
+Improving delivery of essential Reproductive Maternal, Newborn, Child and Adolescent Health (RMNCAH) services in hard-to-reach areas through the Family Health House (FHH) facilities.

-The FHH model was piloted by the CBHC department of the MoPH, with technical and financial support from UNFPA to increase access to basic RMNCAH services in the country.
-The FHH, or Ashiana-e-Sehi, is a community-based health facility established in areas that lie at least 10 kilometers or at least 3 hours walk from the nearest BPHS facility.
+The FHH model was piloted by the Ministry of Public Health, with technical and financial support from UNFPA to increase access to basic RMNCAH services in the country.
+The FHH, or Ashiana-e-Sehi, is a community-based health facility established in areas that lie at least 10 kilometres or at least 3 hours walk from the nearest BPHS facility.
 It serves a population of 1,500–3,000 people and is operated by a community midwife.
-The FHH model comprises four components, the FHH itself, one health post, two Family Health Action Groups (FHAGs), and one Community Health Shura.
+The FHH model comprises of four components, the FHH itself, one health post, two Family Health Action Groups (FHAGs), and one Community Health Shura.

 The FHH project was funded by UNFPA and was awarded to SCA in early 2022.
 The project has 29 FHHs in Samangan and 25 FHHs and a Community Midwifery Education (CME) school with 16 students in Nuristan province.
 The project will continue in 2023 in both Nuristan and Samangan provinces.